howonlee/mertonon/essays/gantt.md

 The source of the doom is in mismatched expectations and worldviews, because management (management that survives) is a political animal in a way that forces the individual contributor to be.
 The mistake is to have the estimate at all, when the quantity that is wanted is a political judgement on effort.
 "Why couldn't it be 5?" is an attempt at power politics, not a statement about putative base reality.

 Politics is at the core of the question of resource distribution in groups - it cannot be avoided and to avoid it is to fail at resource distribution.
 "Bob is reliable, Cobb is less so - put Bob on it" is a political decision.
 "Let's allocate more money into this, we need these Beepboopers to be better" is a political decision.
+Just as "Why couldn't it be 5?" is a fundamentally political question.

 Domains, decisions and issues which are putatively apolitical are really indicative of politics working so well that it becomes invisible.
 But to keep politics always invisible is a failure and mistake.
 To never talk about power is to encode structures of resource allocation without ever being able to revise them.
 Therefore, I recognize that it really isn't talk for polite company but excuse me for talking about power and politics frankly.

-Mertonon is a new way to plan and budget for orgs, for any kind of budget.
-With Mertonon, you make a picture of your org as a neural network, as a data structure.
-You do this by going on Mertonon and linking together local, political, human judgements of impact with respect to KPI's.
-These don't pretend to be objective or apolitical as many Gantt chart estimates do.
-Also unlike Gantt charts, Mertonon itself will suggest changes to your budget based upon those judgements.
+##  Gantt Charts vs. Mertonon

 ## gantt chart picture

+###### be less technical about gantt charts

-Gantt charts are [directed acycle graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)-structured schedules, where the arrows in the network graph model dependencies.
+Gantt charts are time budgets based upon [directed acycle graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)-structured schedules, where the arrows in the network graph model dependencies.
 Each node in a Gantt chart (usually represnted in Gantt chart software as some kind of rectangle) is a task with estimate, the edges connecting the nodes are dependencies.
 A topological sort gives an ordering of what to do, and summation of the topological sort with concurrent elements done concurrently gives an overall estimate of the task length.

 Like all other data structures, Gantt charts have a built-in opinion on what the resources in question _are_, and how they should be allocated for best usage.
 Therefore they are _political_ tools, with an opinion on what kinds of computation and which kinds of resources are being allocated.
 They encode a structural point of view on power which is suited to industrial work: A task, to a Gantt chart, is well-defined, and doesn't require any political power to carry out, and isn't entangled in a web of credit allocation - the web is a task for other people, the independent contributor just executes.

-(If you need another example on how data structures can be _political_ in nature, consider the British person's complaint about how foreigners _cannot queue worth a damn_ - because the foreigners don't respect the point of view on resource allocation that queues represent, where there is a resource or pool of resources which are to be meted out to people in first-in first-out order).
+(If you need another example on how data structures can be _political_ in nature, consider the British person's perennial complaint about how foreigners _cannot queue worth a damn_ - because the foreigners don't respect the point of view on resource allocation that queues represent, where there is a resource or pool of resources which are to be meted out to people in first-in first-out order).

 The political worldview inherent in the Gantt chart has a crisp source.
 It's from H. Gantt creating them them to organize industrial plants, in imitation of the organization of his father V. Gantt's slave plantation, although to his credit H. Gantt at least disavowed slavery as a way to organize society.
 (C. Rosenthal has [a monograph](https://www.amazon.com/Accounting-Slavery-Management-Caitlin-Rosenthal/dp/0674972090) on this.)